 Evil Corp is a hacking group that has been active since 2014.
-The group has been carrying out a phishing campaign and has begun to use Excel documents as a new tactic.
-The financially-motivated cybercrime group has previously targeted retail companies and financial institutions.
+The group has been carrying out a phishing campaign using Excel documents as a new, covert delivery device.
+The financially motivated cybercrime group has previously targeted retail companies and financial institutions with similar attacks.

 The infected Excel documents contain a malicious macro virus, which can infect a computer’s system when a document is opened or closed.
-The malware is spread through an email phishing campaign, which uses HTML redirectors to download Dudear, an Excel file containing the malicious macro.
+The malware is spread through an email phishing campaign, using HTML redirectors to download Dudear, an Excel file containing the malicious macro.

 What Does It Do?